 all my intense misfortune.

-Of that one intoxicating poem,
+Of that once-intoxicating poem,

-nothing is left between us,
+nothing remains between us,

-I say my sad goodbye,
+I say my sorrowful goodbye,

 you'll feel the emotion,